Product engineer vs software engineer: How are they different?

 Let's break those points down a bit more.

-Product engineers own the product and are responsible for its successes and failures.
+Product engineers – sometimes referred to as product-minded engineers – own the product, and are responsible for its successes and failures.
 They're empathetic towards users and care about solving their problems.
-They build with the user in mind and create what users need for success.
+They build with the user in mind, and create what users need for success.

 In contrast, software engineers own the code they write.
 They care more about solving technical problems, optimizing systems, and writing clean, secure code.
 They have flexibility with implementation, but they aren’t making product decisions.